jackyzha0/quartz/docs/plugins/ObsidianFlavoredMarkdown.md

 - `enableCheckbox`: If `true`, adds support for interactive checkboxes in content.
 Defaults to `false`.

 > [!warning]
-> Don't remove this plugin if you're using Obsidian to author the content!
+> Don't remove this plugin if you're using [[Obsidian compatibility|Obsidian]] to author the content!

 ## Technical Details